boazbk/tcs/lec_03a_computing_every_function.md

-[functionsynsugarthm](){.ref} can be proven using the transformation above, but since the formal proof is somewhat long and tedious, we omit it here. program that does not use them.
+[functionsynsugarthm](){.ref} can be proven using the transformation above, but since the formal proof is somewhat long and tedious, we omit it here.

 ::: {.example title="Computing Majority from NAND using syntactic sugar" #majcircnand}
 Procedures allow us to express NAND-CIRC programs much more cleanly and succinctly.
-For example, because we can compute AND,OR, and NOT using NANDs, we can compute the _Majority_ function as follows:
+For example, because we can compute AND, OR, and NOT using NANDs, we can compute the _Majority_ function as follows:

 ```python
 def NOT(a):